Mesothelioma Statistics

 Mesothelioma Treatment Statistics

 Treatment has a significant impact on life expectancy for patients.
-Mesothelioma treatment may involve surgery, chemotherapy and radiation therapy.
-While this cancer is difficult to treat, there have been important advances in mesothelioma treatment that are improving survival for patients.
+Mesothelioma treatment may involve surgery, immunotherapy. chemotherapy or radiation therapy.
+Important advances in mesothelioma treatment are improving survival for patients.

-A recent study presented at the European Lung Cancer Congress looked at the multimodal approach.
-This method combines two or more mesothelioma treatment options.
-It showed a combination of surgery, chemotherapy and radiation produced a 1-year survival rate of 79.6% for pleural mesothelioma patients.
+A recent study presented at the European Lung Cancer Congress looked at combining 2 or more mesothelioma treatment options, known as a multimodal approach.
+It showed a 1-year survival rate of 79.6% for pleural mesothelioma patients who underwent a combination of surgery, chemo and radiation.

 Treatment’s Effect on Mesothelioma Survival

-• More than 65% of those who receive chemotherapy live for 3 years or more.
+- More than 65% of those who receive chemo live for 3 years or more.

 Government agencies break down and study mesothelioma statistics among different demographics to help understand risk and prognosis.
-Different age, gender and race or ethnicity have different incident rates, for example.
+Different ages, genders, races or ethnicities have different incident rates.

 This information also helps agencies identify and address disparities in access to screenings, diagnosis and treatment.
 As the Utah Department of Health and Human Services explains, “Analysis of public health data by demographic characteristics is essential to the reduction and elimination of health disparities.